-This documents shows how to connect Electrum Wallet to BTCPay Server.
+This documents explains how to connect a desktop Electrum Wallet to a BTCPay Server.

-Word of caution Using Electrum wallet relies on servers that are controlled by third-parties.
+Word of caution Electrum wallet relies on Electrum servers that are controlled by third-parties.
 Information, like public addresses, balances and the transacted amount can potentially be leaked.
-To protect against such leaks, you can setup your own Electrum Personnal Server, which is technically advanced task not covered in this document.

 Create a Store in BTCPay Server

 Download and install Electrum Wallet

 After the installation, open Electrum Wallet by clicking on the icon on your desktop.